-Anything you tell me as a client or prospective client is confidential.
+Anything you tell me as a client—or as a prospective client—is confidential.
 Period.

 Going beyond an NDA

-My consulting agreement includes a non-disclosure agreement (NDA) to protect your information.
+My client agreement includes a non-disclosure agreement (NDA) to protect your information.
 When it makes sense, I’m glad to sign an NDA before we officially agree to work together.

 I want you to be 100% comfortable talking about your agency